Finding a Lawyer For Your Case at the U.S. Court of Appeals for Veterans Claims

 Once you have filed an appeal at the Court without representation,

 - You may download the forms from this site and send them to us.

 - Alternatively, we will mail you information about our program shortly after you file.

-- The Engagement Agreement & Power of Attorney Form gives the Pro Bono Program permission to read your VA claims file in order to evaluate your case.
+- The Engagement Agreement & Power of Attorney Form (Form A) gives the Pro Bono Program permission to read your VA claims file in order to evaluate your case.
 It also allows our Program to ask the Court for more time, if needed.